-Trump Supporter Richard Barnett Identified As Man Sitting At Nancy Pelosi’s Desk As Mob Storms Capitol
+Trump Supporter Richard Barnett Identified As Man Sitting At Nancy Pelosi's Desk As Mob Storms Capitol

 Richard Barnett has been identified as the person photographed inside the office of House Speaker Nancy Pelosi as mobs surrounded the U.S. Capitol and stormed the building, leading to a shooting that has left one woman dead.

-As KNWA reported, one of the most viral images from the confusion was a person wearing jeans and a flannel shirt sitting at a chair in front of Pelosi’s desk, putting his foot up on her desk.
-The report identified the protester as Barnett, a vocal supporter of Donald Trump who has echoed the president’s unfounded claims of voter fraud.
+As KNWA reported, one of the most viral images from the confusion was a person wearing jeans and a flannel shirt sitting at a chair in front of Pelosi's desk, putting his foot on the furniture.
+The report identified the protester as Barnett, a vocal supporter of Donald Trump who has echoed the president's claims of voter fraud.

-The news outlet reported that several people confirmed his identity.
+The news outlet wrote that several people confirmed his identity.

 "Our KNWA & FOX24 team immediately recognized the man, who we believe is from Northwest Arkansas.
 We also spoke to members of the Benton County Republicans, who also identify the man in this photo as Richard Barnett," the report noted.